pvorona/pvorona/packages/failable/README.md

 ## Unwrapping And Recovery

 Start with ordinary branching on `result.isFailure` or `result.isSuccess`.
-When you need a shorter form, use the helper that matches the job:
+When you want something shorter, use the helper that matches the job:

 - `result.getOr(fallback)`: return the success value or an eager fallback
 - `result.getOrElse(() => fallback)`: same, but lazily